AnytimeSA/anytime-api-php-sdk/README.md

 - Currency : All the currencies
 - Environment : The available environments (PRODUCTION & SANDBOX)
 - Gender : M / F
-- Language : The language available
+- Language : The languages available

 ### Making requests